ucjazz/ucjazz_site/join.md

 ## Leadership Positions

 In addition to playing in our combos, you can become even more involved by joining the committee of student officers within UC Jazz.
-Elections for president, vice-president, and the other officer positions are held each year during the spring semester.
+UC Jazz student officers have had a big impact on the program over the years and becoming an officers gives you the opportunity to directly affect department activities.

 ## Music Department Credit